[Home] [Purchase] [Download] [Manual] [Acknowledgements] [Sitemap] [Release Notes] [FAQ]

 Dead character list

-Dead character editing available only in Full edition.
+Dead character editing available only in Premium and Personal editions.

 The list of all dead characters defined for the current layout is displayed in the Currently defined dead characters list in the Dead character editor.
 These characters can be assigned to a "virtual key / modifier" combination using the Dead key list of the Key mapping editor popup dialog.